YTT Submission Guidelines

 We welcome photographs, tables, charts, and other images to accompany your submission.
 Please consult with the editor before sending any files.Deadlines for Submission

 Submissions are considered on a rolling basis and can be sent at any time during the year.

 For publication in a specific issue, submissions should be sent at least two months prior to publication, as follows:

 - Winter issue: September 1

 In some instances, the deadlines can be extended.
 For example, if an article is timely or fits into the theme of a particular issue of YTT.
-Please send all submissions by email to the editor in chief, Kelly Birch, at kbirch@iayt”dot”org.
+Please send all submissions by email to the editor in chief at ytteditor@iayt”dot”org.
 Submissions Format

 - Please send your submission in a Word document, Calibri font 11, 1.15 line space.
 (PDF submissions will not be accepted.)